swalladge/antarctic-vim/README.md

 Copyright © 2019 Samuel Walladge

+TODO:
+- folds muted so other text stands out more

 ## About

 A light colour scheme designed to be functional.
 It is not designed to look